a97410985/user_diff_observe_tool/readme.md

             isCi = process.env.GITHUB_ACTION,
             ciBrowsers = process.env.BROWSERS && process.env.BROWSERS.split( "," );
     ```
     We can observe the diff change in `jquery_result.diff`, and the `jquery_content.txt` can show more content, including the code reaching the hunk header and a few lines above the hunk header.
-So we can judge header is correct or unsuitable.
+So we can judge whether the hunk header is suitable or not.